SofijaErkin/basic-tool-mac/linux/terminal_login_samba_between_vm_and_host.md

 services of samba server on VM Debian.

-### 1.1try case with access samba server on Host macOS from VM Debian
+### 1.1try case with accessing samba server on Host macOS from VM Debian

 #### 1.1.1 Case Combat